 Persona 4: Golden adds another in the form of a bonus dungeon.
 All of the guides say that you just have to max out Marie's Social Link, and then ask Margaret where she vanished to after New Years Day.
 However, they fail to mention that it's possible to still botch it.
 Margaret mentions that tracking Marie down could be dangerous, and that you have an option not to go.
 This can easily be misunderstood as Margaret offering to transport you to a difficult dungeon before you're fully prepared, thus giving you a reason to turn down the offer and spend more time gearing up.
 This is your only opportunity to activate the side-quest, and turning it down accidentally will affect how certain endgame events play out, as well as deny you the True Ending Epilogue.
 That's a lot of content riding on a single mistake.

-The first Persona game, for the PlayStation, had one (if not a couple) of these, too. on top of the whole contacting thing.
+The first Persona game had one (if not a couple) of these, too. on top of the whole contacting thing.
 Good luck doing all that without a guide, but at least you can probably experiment.
 However, the next example is just a very blatant example of Guide Dang It at its worst.
 In this game, you had a set party of 4 characters, and could take a different 5th member.
 You could only have one, however.
 There were three other characters to choose from (normally, but see later) , but the game didn't tell you to get the others you had to refuse the character before them; you couldn't take them, meet the other character, and then DITCH them to take the other one.
 This was only the start, however, and was actually minor and eventually understandable by a prudent gamer, unlike the next instance.
 There was yet another character who redefines 'hidden.'
 You see this character at a few points in the story, and there's even a point (if you have five characters by a certain point), where he helps you in a battle, and the game drops a SMALL hint that 'maybe this guy is playable.'
 However, the hints VERY MUCH stop there.
 To get this character, one had to first do several steps, involving some that were pretty out there in even GUESSING what they were(go here, do this, meet with character once, go back here, meet him again).
 One step involved meeting with the characters mother, answering a question, and then NOT TALKING TO HER AGAIN after this, because it would ruin your chances to get said character.
 Then, you have to refuse all three of the other characters (after even more steps), and THEN proceed with the game as normal, actually being a rather difficult dungeon with only 4 characters.
 THEN, after one particular plot point, said hidden character joins your party.

 Accessing the Snow Queen quest also requires you to follow a fairly odd sequence of events at a time when you have no particular reason to follow them, but at least the chain of events is hinted at and generally makes logical sense.